unovue/radix-vue/docs/content/components/date-range-picker.md

 ### Anchor

-An optional element to position the <Code>DateRangePickerContent</Code> against.
-If this part is not used, the content will position alongside the <Code>DateRangePickerTrigger</Code>.
+An optional element to position the `DateRangePickerContent` against.
+If this part is not used, the content will position alongside the `DateRangePickerTrigger`.

 <!-- @include: @/meta/DateRangePickerAnchor.md -->